Prompt-Target Multi-Turn Simulations

 A Scenario defines what should happen in each simulation run.
 Think of it as a test case matrix.

+A Scenario is made up of one or more Scenario Rows.
 Each row supplies runtime parameters that are inserted into the Driver Prompt, plus an Expected Target Result that Okareo’s checks (like Behavior Adherence) will judge against.

 How simulation count works: